Alvin Luedecke: Early life and career

-Alvin Roubal Luedecke was born in Eldorado, Texas, on 1 October 1910, the oldest of eight children of John H. Luedecke, a rancher, and his wife Lizzie.
+Alvin Roubal Luedecke was born in Eldorado, Texas, on 1 October 1910, the oldest of eight children of John H. Luedecke, a rancher and farmer, and his wife Lizzie.
 He grew up on the family ranch.
-He earned a Bachelor of Science degree in chemical engineering from the Texas A&M in 1932.
+He earned a Bachelor of Science degree in chemical engineering from the Agricultural and Mechanical College of Texas in 1932.

 Luedecke was commissioned as a second lieutenant in the field artillery reserve on 28 May 1932, and was posted to Camp Bullis, Texas, on Reserve Officers' Training Corps duty.
 He became a flying cadet on 21 February 1933.
 After completing his flight training at the Primary Flying School at Randolph Field, Texas, and the Advanced Flying School Bomber course at March Field, California, and Hamilton Field, California, he received a reserve commission as a second lieutenant in the United States Army Air Corps on 20 February 1935.